pdjr-wemos/MULTI001/MULTI001/README.md

 __MULTI001__ was designed to obtain motion and light-level data from a LuxControl SmartDim Sensor 2 (part number 86 454 523).
-These 12VDC devices were top-quality sensors and were discontinued when the manufacturer revised their product range.
-At this time they could be obtained for a while at a franction of their original, eye-watering, price.
-The sensor supports the following connections:
+The SmartDim sensor supports the following connections:

-BROWN  - +12VDC power in.
+BROWN  - +12VDC power-in\
-YELLOW - GND
+YELLOW - GND\
-ORANGE - PIR (normally 0VDC, 12VDC pulse when movement detected) YELLOW - LUX (0 - 12VDC representing LUX level)
+ORANGE - PIR (normally 0VDC, 12VDC pulse when movement detected)\
+YELLOW - LUX (0 - 12VDC representing LUX level)\

-Interfacing these sensors to the Wemos board simply requires adjustment of the output voltages on PIR and LUX through a resistance dividor.
+Interfacing these sensors to the Wemos board simply requires adjustment of the output voltages on PIR and LUX through a resistance divider.

 The sensor module obtains temperature data from a DS18B20 digital thermometer.